 Store credit cards with financing

 A few stores in Canada offer credit cards with special financing options.
-Here are two major ones:
+Here are 2 major ones:

-- Canadian Tire: All Canadian Tire credit cards offer no fee or interest financing on purchases of more than $150 at any Canadian Tire store (including Sport Chek and Mark's) for 24 months – all you have to do is pay with your Canadian Tire Mastercard.
+All Canadian Tire credit cards offer no fee or interest financing on purchases of $150 or more at any Canadian Tire store (including Sport Chek and Mark's) for 24 months – all you have to do is pay with your Canadian Tire Mastercard.
 The cashier will typically ask if you want to take advantage of the offer, but if not, ask for it.

 FAQ